stanislavstankovic05/CorpTest/README.md

 # CorpTest
 Ring Theory college project.
-It test the nature of rings, and do basic computation operations on elements from that ring.
-It uses OOP concepts.
+It tests the nature of rings, performs basic computation operations on elements from that ring, and tests isomorphism between more rings.
+It is made in C++, uses OOP principles and singleton design patterns.